Routing Course – Make a Jointed Tool Tray in Two Days, Plus Day Three, Advanced Routing and Jig Making

 • Why choose this course?

-An introduction to safe and productive routing; this short course has been designed by Peter Sefton to give the essential skills that you need to understand the workings of routers, cutters, jigs and basic templates as well as progressing to more advanced techniques.
-The course is delivered by tutor Chris Yates, an expert on routing and jig design who has written a series of articles for Furniture and Cabinetmaking magazine.
+An introduction to safe and productive routing; this short course has been designed to give the essential skills that you need to understand the workings of routers, cutters, jigs and basic templates as well as progressing to more advanced techniques.
+Peter Sefton is an expert on routing and jig design and small groups ensure everyone benefits from practical demonstrations and hands-on tuition.

-The course is aimed at those with limited experience of using a router or students who wish to buy a router and open up a new world of woodworking techniques.
+The course is aimed at those with limited experience of using a router or maybe students who wish to buy a router and open up a new world of woodworking techniques, as well as those who are familiar with the router but wish to improve their skills learning advanced techniques.
 Students will learn how to select routers, tooling and tables, and how to set up hand-held and table mounted routers for accurate and safe operation.
-You will be given practical demonstrations and using your improved skills, you will make a tool tray to take away.
+You will be given practical demonstrations and using your improved skills, you will make your own tool tray over the first two days of the course as well as a useful general-purpose jig on day three.

 • What will I achieve?